openshift-homeroom/lab-workshop-content/workshop/content/exercises/07-embedded-links.md

 * [Application](https://lab-sample-workshop-%project_namespace%.%cluster_subdomain%) - <code>https&colon;//lab-sample-workshop-&percnt;project_namespace&percnt;.&percnt;cluster_subdomain&percnt;</code>

-A number of the builtin data variables which provide a URL value are treated in a special way when clicked.
+A number of the builtin data variables which provide a URL path value are treated in a special way when clicked.

 * `terminal_url` - When clicked the terminal tab will be selected and brought to the front if not already visible.
 * `console_url` - When clicked the console tab will be selected and brought to the front if not already visible.